Antosha9108/Gather/README.md

 PrePP (Pre Party Planning) is a full-stack web application to help people to plan their parties and events easier and faster.
 Users can add dishes(or other things) with descriptions and ingredients/items needed.

-`Optimization:`
+ # Optimization:
 - add links/ and buttons to reroute to different feeds and profile.
-- add Avatar pictures to views and user model.
+- add vatar pictures to views and user model.
 - add nav bar to the header partial
--
 - Add bookmark/favorites Functionality.
+- Add delete button to events

 Whiteboard: